Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Phenomenological predictions from the LOSS

+In the figure, we have simply multiplied by the K-factor for the $gg$-$hh$ type, $K\simeq 1.9$~\cite{Dawson:1998py}, which comes from the next-to leading order (NLO) QCD corrections to the diHiggs production in the heavy top-quark limit.
+The figure also shows that the predicted diHiggs cross section are significantly larger than the SM's prediction.
+For instance, by allowing the maximal mixing strength at present, i.e., taking $\sin ^2 \theta =0.1$ and $\cos\theta>0$, we have:

-which is approximately 6.8 times larger than the {SM prediction}.
+which is approximately 10 times larger than the SM prediction.
+Again note that this enhancement happens because of the threshold effect triggered by the $\chi'$ resonant contribution with the mass around 300 GeV.

-The latest and most stringent upper bound (at 95\% CL) for the non-resonant diHiggs production cross section comes from the diHiggs to $b\bar{b} b\bar{b}$ channel in the ATLAS experiment with 36.1 $\rm{fb}^{-1}$ \cite{20}, which is about 434 fb (13 times the SM expectation).
+The latest and most stringent upper bound (at 95\% C.L.) for the non-resonant diHiggs production cross section comes from the diHiggs to $b\bar{b} b\bar{b}$ channel in the ATLAS experiment with 36.1 $\rm{fb}^{-1}$ \cite{Aaboud:2018knk}, which is about 434 fb (13 times the SM expectation).
 This bound has been incorporated as the red-solid horizontal line in Fig.~\ref{fig4}.
-Just by naively scaling the current upper bound with respect to the luminosity, we can see from the figure that the LOSS prediction can be probed at the luminosity of about 130 $\rm{fb}^{-1}$.
-In short, if any of the enhancement for the non-resonant diHiggs cross section will be found in the future, then it would be a strong supporting signal for this model, \crred{which can be} explored at the HL-LHC with high sensitivity.
+Just by naively scaling the current upper bound with respect to the luminosity, we can see from the figure that all the LOSS predictions can be probed at the luminosity $\sim$ 300 $\rm{fb}^{-1}$.
+In short, if any of the enhancement for the non-resonant diHiggs cross section is to be found in the future, then it would be a strong supporting signal for the LOSS, which can be explored at the HL-LHC with a high sensitivity.